- Code MATH6109

 - Areas of interest Economics, Finance, Mathematics, Theoretical Physics

-The course will provide a sound foundation to progress to MATH3015 (Mathematics of Finance), as well as other honours and post-graduate courses emphasizing the theory of mathematical finance and stochastic analysis.
+The course will provide a sound foundation to progress to MATH6115 Stochastic Analysis with Financial Applications, as well as other post-graduate courses emphasizing the theory of mathematical finance and stochastic analysis.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.